rodg0083/mtm6302-capstone-rodg0083/README.md

 Capstone Project (part 3)
 Capstone Project (part 4)

-Bootstrap 5 is used along with HTML, CSS and Javascript.
+Bootstrap 5 is used along with HTML, CSS and JavaScript.

 Taking the feedback and newly learned information from class I decided to update the original html and CSS code to better reflect the needs of the assignment.
 As well as to make it look more cohesive as a whole (mostly the nav).